 As a result, for both pilot sites, considering constraints on diverted discharge and for the worst case of HPP operation, an optimized geometry of the fish passage intake able to create significant surface currents to the desired direction has been defined using large scale numerical modelling and local physical scale models.

-At Ivoz Ramet, an alternative solution consisting in using the flap gate of the left side bay on the dam should be of similar efficiency than the proposed downstream fish passage if the discharge evacuated through the flap gate is at least equal to 26.1 m3/s.
-After the implementation of these solutions on pilot site (actions C1 and C2), a bypass solution for Lixhe HPP has been studied following the same methodology.
+These solutions should be implemented on site as next steps of the project (actions C1 and C2).